Bugss05/PISTY_CL_DRL_in_Rocket_League/README.md

+# Bot Videos

+To see our bot in action, please check out our companion repository with videos of the bot playing **[here](https://github.com/miguel-c05/pisty-videos)**.

 # Installation & Setup Instructions

 This guide walks you through setting up the project from scratch: cloning the repository, installing all required tools and dependencies, and getting everything ready to build and run.
 Follow the steps in order.